-- 3.55 In this section we qualitatively assess Option 1 against both "Current Euratom regime" and "Do Nothing" counterfactuals.
+3.39 In this section we qualitatively assess Option 1 against both "Current Euratom regime" and "Do Nothing" counterfactuals.
 Relative to existing Euratom arrangements we do not expect significant impacts on the power sector.
-The assessment against the "Do Nothing" counterfactual provides wider context and examines the risk associated with not introducing legislation. - E. Changes to the Security of Supply - 3.56 We do not expect there to be any differences between Option 1 and the "Current Euratom regime" counterfactual in regard to security of supply.
-The UK will continue to comply with international safeguards obligations once Euratom arrangements no longer apply, and we expect no change to nuclear generation as operators and businesses would still be able to import necessary qualifying nuclear material. - 3.57 In the "Do Nothing" counterfactual, the UK would no longer comply with international safeguards, and the subsectors of the nuclear industry reliant on trade (new nuclear, existing fleet and fuel supply) would no longer be able to operate.
-In the short term, this would impact the existing nuclear fleet, which has a derating factor13 of 90% (as set out by National Grid) and currently supplies around 20% of the UK electricity demand annually.
+The assessment against the "Do Nothing" counterfactual provides wider context and examines the risk associated with not introducing legislation.

+C. Changes to the Security of Supply

+- 3.40 We do not expect there to be any differences between Option 1 and the "Current Euratom regime" counterfactual in regard to how security of supply.
+The UK will continue to comply with international safeguards obligations once Euratom arrangements no longer apply, and so operators and businesses would still be able to import necessary qualifying nuclear material. - 3.41 In the "Do Nothing" counterfactual, the UK would no longer comply with international safeguards, and the subsectors of the nuclear industry reliant on trade (new nuclear, existing fleet and fuel supply) would no longer be able to operate.
+In the short term, this would impact the existing nuclear fleet, which has a derating factor10 of 90% (as set out by National Grid) and currently supplies around 20% of the UK electricity demand.
 We assume that under a "Do Nothing" scenario, these plants would continue to operate until they had used up the fuel within the reactor and also any stockpiles they kept.
-After this point, we anticipate that the shortfall in electricity generation could be supplied in the short term mainly by increased generation from coal and gas, although with increased risk of unmet demand and increased carbon emissions. - 3.58 In the longer term, we assume no nuclear safeguards could mean that no new nuclear plants would be built.
-Although some of nuclear could be replaced by additional renewable and low carbon technologies, as these are largely intermittent, we might still require a form of low carbon baseload alternative if we were not to risk breaching carbon targets.
+After this point, we anticipate that the shortfall in electricity generation could be supplied in the short term mainly by increased generation from coal and gas, although with increased risk of unmet demand and increased carbon emissions. - 3.42 In the longer term, we assume no nuclear safeguards could mean that no new nuclear plants would be built.
+Although some of nuclear could be replaced by additional renewable and low carbon technologies, as these are largely intermittent, we may still require a form of low carbon baseload alternative.
 One alternative would be to deploy gas power with Carbon Capture, Usage and Storage (CCUS).
-The Government's ambition for CCUS, set out in the Clean Growth Strategy, is to have the option to deploy at scale during the 2030s, subject to sufficient cost reduction.
+The Government's ambition for CCUS, set out in the Clean Growth Strategy, is to have the option to deploy at scale during the 2030s, subject to sufficient cost reduction. - 3.43 Due to the resilience of the UK's electricity market, although the "Do Nothing" option would impose significant challenges and limitations, we expect that the UK's security of supply would be maintained.
+However, there may be increased risks.
+In the longer term the "Do Nothing" counterfactual could create a high amount of intermittent capacity to meet decarbonisation targets, resulting in higher costs of ensuring security of supply and reliance on a less diverse technology supply chain.
+Relative to this counterfactual, we believe that Option 1 would provide for cheaper alternatives for meeting security of supply than in the scenario where we operate without safeguards.

-13 Derating factor reflects the proportion of an electricity source which is likely to be technically available to generate at times of peak demand
+10 Derating factor reflects the proportion of an electricity source which is likely to be technically available to generate at times of peak demand